developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 <hr>

 ## Import Keyboard Project
-Keyboard projects created earlier can be modified for use on different devices, adapted for different screen sizes and features or for any reason.
+Layout projects can be saved and modified later for use on different devices, adapted for different applications or screen sizes appended with additional layouts.

 **To import a project**:

 1. On the Enterprise Keyboard Designer’s launch screen, click the “IMPORT KEYBOARD PROJECT” button.
 2. Navigate to and double-click the project (“`.encrypted`” file) to import.
 3. Select the target device using the drop-down menu and click the “Confirm” button.
-4. Select the device orientation and click the “Confirm” button.
-5. When the Project name is seen at top-left corner, the workspace is ready for use.
+4. When the Project name is seen at top-left corner, the workspace is ready for use.
-6. Click on the menu button and select a layout to edit.
+5. Click the menu button to view a list of layouts available for editing.
-7. When the layout name is seen in the top-left corner (after the Project name) and layout keys are visible in the device simulator, the layout is ready to be edited.
+6. Select the layout to be edited and click the edit icon.
+The layout is displayed in the device simulator and its name is displayed the top-left corner.
+7. Edit as desired.
+8. To add a new layout to the project, click the [+] icon on the EKD menu and follow steps in the [Crete Layout(s)](#iicreatelayouts) section.

 -----

 ## General Usage Notes

-* **Enterprise Keyboard must be installed on the device** to display layouts made with EKD.
 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
 Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
+* **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
 * **The number of allowable characters in a button label field is dependent on width of the key**.
 To avoid automatic key resizing, button label should not exceed available width.
 * **The font size used for a button label is dependent on the size of the key being labeled**.
 To avoid automatic key resizing, select a point size appropriate for the size of the button.
 * **The secondary text button label field is dependent on the width of the key**.
 To avoid automatic key resizing, the secondary button label should not exceed available width.